Pediatricians understand the many factors that affect the growth and development of children

 “One of the unique things about Slocum-Dickson Medical Group is that we offer an urgent care on-site and a physician is always on duty,” added marketing manager Sara Park.
 “Your medical records and visit notes are shared with your Slocum-Dickson primary care physician.
 We see patients 2 years old and up, so it’s like an extension of our pediatric department on evenings and weekends.
 Plus, you can check in online on our website in advance so that your child doesn’t have to wait in the waiting room.”

-Urgent care is open seven days a week.
+Urgent care and pediatric care clinics are open seven days a week.